weareloca/.github/profile/flows/regular_feature.md

   git pull origin main
   git tag -a v1.0.0 -m "Release version 1.0.0" git push origin v1.0.0
+  # Use GitHub UI to create the release based on the tag
   ```

 ### 8. Merge Back to Develop